Uniformity of quadratic points: Previous Results

 \subsection{Recent results}

-The first theorem we recall is the height inequality for a non-degenerate subvariety, as proved in \cite[Theorem 1.6 and Appendix B]{DGH21}. \begin{theorem}[Height inequality] Let $S$ be an irreducible quasi-projective variety and $\pi:\calA\rightarrow S$ be a family of abelian varieties defined over $\bar\QQ$ with N\'eron-Tate height $\hat h=\hat h_{\calA,\calL}$ on $\calA$ associated to a relatively ample symmetric line bundle $\calL$ and height $h=h_{S,M}$ on $S$ associated to an ample line bundle $M$.
-Let $X$ be an irreducible closed subvariety of $\calA$ that dominates $S$.
-Suppose $X$ is non-degenerate.
-Then there exists constants $c_1,c_2\geq 0$ and a Zariski dense open subset $U$ of $X$ such that
+The first theorem we recall is the height inequality for a non-degenerate subvariety, as proved by Dimitrov--Gao--Habegger in \cite[Theorem 1.6 and Appendix B]{DGH21}. \begin{theorem}[Height inequality {\cite{DGH21}}] Let $S$ be an irreducible quasi-projective variety over $\bar\QQ$ and let $\calA\rightarrow S$ be a projective abelian scheme.
+Fix a relatively ample symmetric line bundle $\calL$ on $\calA\rightarrow S$, which induces fiber-wise N\'eron--Tate heights $\hat h:\calA(\bar\QQ)\rightarrow\RR_{\geq0}$.
+Fix any height function $h:S(\bar\QQ)\rightarrow \RR$ restricted from a compactification $\bar S$ of $S$ associated to a not necessarily ample line bundle on $\bar S$.
+Let $\calX$ be an irreducible closed subvariety of $\calA$ that dominates $S$.
+Suppose $\calX$ is non-degenerate.
+Then there exist constants $c_1>0,c_2\geq 0$ and a Zariski dense open subset $\calU$ of $\calX$, depending on all the information above, such that

 \end{theorem}